influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 Chronograf provides a user interface for [Kapacitor](/kapacitor/latest/), InfluxData's processing framework for creating alerts, running ETL jobs, and detecting anomalies in your data.
-Alerts in Chronograf correspond to Kapacitor tasks designed specifically to trigger alerts whenever the data stream values rise above or fall below designated thresholds.
+Chronograf alert rules correspond to Kapacitor tasks that are designed specifically to trigger alerts whenever data stream values rise above or fall below designated thresholds.
-Some of the most common alerting use cases can be managed using Chronograf, including:
+Most of the common alerting use cases can be managed using Chronograf, including:

 * Thresholds with static ceilings, floors, and ranges.
 * Relative thresholds based on unit or percentage changes.
 * Deadman switches.

-For more complex alerts and other tasks, you must define them directly in Kapacitor.
+Complex alerts and other tasks must be defined directly in Kapacitor.

-By the end of this guide, you'll have an alert rule that sends a message to an existing [Slack](https://slack.com/) channel whenever your idle CPU usage crosses the 80% threshold.
+By the end of this guide, you'll have a Chronograf alert rule that sends an alert message to an existing [Slack](https://slack.com/) channel whenever your idle CPU usage crosses the 80% threshold.

 ## Requirements